sedol1339/files/abstracts.md

 Huang, K., Wang, Y., Tao, M., & Zhao, T. (2020).
 Why Do Deep Residual Networks Generalize Better than Deep Feedforward Networks? -- A Neural Tangent Kernel Perspective. arXiv, 2002.06262.
 Retrieved from https://arxiv.org/abs/2002.06262v2

 Jastrzebski, S., Szymczak, M., Fort, S., Arpit, D., Tabor, J., Cho, K., & Geras, K. (2020).
 The Break-Even Point on Optimization Trajectories of Deep Neural Networks. arXiv, 2002.09572.
 Retrieved from https://arxiv.org/abs/2002.09572v1

+    - We show that the key properties of the loss surface are strongly influenced by SGD in the early training phase
+    - Using a large LR in the early training phase is beneficial from the optimization perspective
+    - It reduces the variance of the gradient, and improves the conditioning of the covariance of gradients
+    - Using a low LR in the early training phase results in bad conditioning even with BatchNorm

 Kidger, P., Morrill, J., Foster, J., & Lyons, T. (2020).
 Neural Controlled Differential Equations for Irregular Time Series. arXiv, 2005.08926.
 Retrieved from https://arxiv.org/abs/2005.08926v2